spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/export-import-cluster-profile.md

 8. If Palette displays an error message, customize the profile name or version number to fix any issues.

+9. In the **Select repositories** window that displays when the profile is successfully validated, use the **drop-down Menus** to select one or more repositories

-9. When the profile is successfully validated, Palette displays the **Select repositories** window.
+When the profile is successfully validated, Palette displays the **Select repositories** window.

 <!-- which lists all the repositories that contain packs used in the profile you are importing. -->